boxcutter/boxcutter-chef-cookbooks/cookbooks/boxcutter_netbox/README.md

 su - postgres
 psql
 CREATE DATABASE netbox;
-CREATE USER netbox WITH PASSWORD 'J5brHrAXFLQSif0K';
+CREATE USER netbox WITH PASSWORD 'superseekret';
 ALTER DATABASE netbox OWNER TO netbox;
 -- the next two commands are needed on PostgreSQL 15 and later
 \connect netbox;